jburger/jburger.github.io/_posts/2016-02-27-typescript-testing-workflows-part-2-integrating-editors.markdown

 ![VS Code & gulp-tsc problemMatcher](/assets/vs-code-gulp.PNG)

 #### <a href="atom"></a>Atom
 [Atom](https://atom.io/) has a diverse range of packages that you can add.
 You can even automate this with apm.
-Here I'll use apm to install [gulp-control](https://atom.io/packages/gulp-control) for a great graphical gulp experience.
+Here I'll use apm to install [gulp-control](https://atom.io/packages/gulp-control) for a graphical gulp experience.

 ```bash
 apm install gulp-control